 • Planetarium: $, only open at the weekends.

-• Accessibility: There are ramps and lifts for disabled visitors
+• Accessibility: High — there are ramps and lifts for disabled visitors

 → Read about the Buenos Aires Children’s Museum